-Dr. Michele Devlin is Professor of Health Promotion at the University of Northern Iowa (UNI), and Director of the Iowa Center on Health Disparities, an organization established in 2003 by the National Institutes of Health on the UNI campus to improve health equity for underserved populations.
+Dr. Michele Devlin is Professor of Health Promotion at UNI, and Director of the Iowa Center on Health Disparities, an organization established in 2003 by the National Institutes of Health on the UNI campus to improve health equity for underserved populations.
 The mission of the Iowa Center on Health Disparities is to provide training, technical assistance, research, and advocacy on health equity issues affecting minorities, immigrants, farm families, and other diverse and underserved populations in the state.
 To date, the work of the Iowa Center on Health Disparities has reached more than 50,000 individuals.
-Dr. Devlin is also the founder and advisor of the award-winning UNI “Global Health Corps,” a model service-learning program that has trained more than 500 students in conducting culturally appropriate health education with over 40,000 at-risk clients in the United States and abroad.
+Dr. Devlin is also the founder and advisor of the award-winning UNI “Global Health Corps,” a model service-learning program that has trained more than 500 students in conducting culturally appropriate health education with over 40,000 at-risk clients in the U.S. and abroad.
 Dr. Devlin has led health education missions to underserved populations in Iowa, South Dakota, and Appalachia, as well as to Haiti, Mexico, Ghana, India, St. Lucia, and many other nations.
-Dr. Devlin is the recipient of the One Iowa Award, Richard Remington Award, the Iowa Civil Rights Award, the PRISM Award, and other local, state, and national honors for outstanding teaching, scholarship, and service in the cross-cultural health and human rights field.
+Dr. Devlin is the recipient of the One Iowa Award, Richard Remington Award, Iowa Civil Rights Award, PRISM Award, and other local, state, and national honors for outstanding teaching, scholarship, and service in the cross-cultural health and human rights field.

 Dr. Devlin completed her master’s and doctorate degrees in international public health at the University of California at Los Angeles.
 Her primary areas of specialty include refugee and minority health; disaster relief in conflict zones, and cultural competency.
 Dr. Devlin has published more than 100 scientific reports, articles, and books, including “Health Matters: A Guide to Working with Diverse and Underserved Populations” and “Postville USA: Surviving Diversity in Small-Town America.”
 Although she is an academic by profession, much of her time is spent in the field as an outreach scholar, engaged with immigrant and minority community members and professionals around the state of Iowa and the nation.
 She typically speaks at up to 75 conferences or trainings per year on topics related to civil rights and equity issues in her discipline.